 - Mike is an expert on FHA Loans, VA Loans, USDA Loans, and Conventional Loans

-- Gustan Cho Associates at Loan Cabin Inc. is a national full eagle mortgage banking company that is licensed in multiple states
+- Gustan Cho Associates is a national mortgage company that is licensed in multiple states

-- With a national known reputation for no lender overlays and working with borrowers to make the deal happen Michael has a national five star reputation
+- With a nationally known reputation for no lender overlays and working with borrowers to make the deal happen Michael has a national five-star reputation

 - A mortgage loan denial does not exist in Mike Gracz’s vocabulary.